tlynch1212/RecipeManager.Data.Importer/README.md

 # RecipeManager.Data.Importer
 This is a tool to import recipes and/or ratings into a postgres database.
+This supports the RecipeManager project.

 ## How to Run
 1. First you need to publish the code - `dotnet publish -c Release -o <publishLocation> <SolutionFile>`